Art Ross: 1918–36

 Ross began his career as a hockey coach during his playing days when at age 25 he led the McGill University Redmen to a 4–2–1 record during the 1910–11 season.
 In 1915, Art Ross was the Coach of The Canadian Grenadier Guards Hockey Club.
 Following his playing career, Ross became an NHL referee.
 He was hired to coach the Hamilton Tigers for the 1922–23 season, and adopted new methods in training camp that emphasized physical fitness, including work off the ice.
 However, the Tigers finished with a record of six wins and eighteen losses, last in the NHL for the third successive year, and Ross did not return the next season.
-His next coaching appointment arose from meeting Boston grocery store magnate Charles Adams during the 1924 Stanley Cup Finals.
+His next coaching appointment arose from meeting Boston grocery store magnate Charles Adams during the 1924 Stanley Cup Final.
 Before the 1924 season, the NHL awarded Adams an expansion team.
 Adams' first move was to hire Ross as vice president, general manager, coach, and scout.
 Adams instructed Ross to come up with a nickname portraying an untamed animal displaying speed, agility and cunning.
 With this in mind, Ross named the team the Boston Bruins, after the Old English word for a bear.
 The team's nickname went perfectly with the original colours of brown and yellow, which were the same colours of Adams' grocery chain, First National Stores.

 Ross utilized his many hockey connections throughout Canada and the United States to sign players.
 Even so, the team started poorly.
 Early in the first season the University of Toronto hockey team was in Boston for matches against local universities.
 The team's manager, Conn Smythe, who later owned and managed the Toronto Maple Leafs, said that his team could easily defeat the Bruins—Ross's team had won only two of their first fifteen NHL games.
 This began a feud between Smythe and Ross which lasted for over 40 years, until Ross's death; while mostly confined to newspaper reports, they refused to speak to each other at NHL Board of Governor meetings.
 The Bruins finished their first season with six wins in thirty games, one of the worst records in the history of the league.
 Several records were set throughout the season; the three home wins are tied for the second-fewest ever, and an eleven-game losing streak from December 8, 1924, until February 17, 1925, set a record for longest losing streak, surpassed in 2004 and now second longest in history.
 With 17 wins in 36 games the following season, the team greatly improved and finished one point out of a playoff spot.